f3d-app/f3d/doc/dev/BUILD_WASM.md

 It is still experimental and only a small fraction of the libf3d public API is bound.
 An example can be seen at https://f3d.app/web

-This guide is describing how to build VTK and F3D with emscripten using Docker on Linux or Windows (WSL).
+This guide is describing how to build VTK and F3D with emscripten using Docker on Linux or Windows.

 # Building